bioinformatics-centre/kaiju/README.md

 If the input sequences are already protein sequences, use option `-p` to disable translation of the input.

-Option `-x` can be used to enable filtering of query sequences containing low-complexity regions by using the SEG algorithm from the blast+ package.
+Option `-x` enables filtering of query sequences containing low-complexity regions by using the SEG algorithm from the blast+ package.
-Enabling this option is always recommended in order to avoid false positive matches caused by spurious matches due to simple repeat patterns or other sequencing noise.
+It is enabled by default and can be disabled by the `-X` option.
+SEG filtering is always recommended in order to avoid false positive taxon assignments that are caused by spurious matches due to simple repeat patterns or other sequencing noise.

 ### Output format